openshift/machine-config-operator/docs/MachineConfiguration.md

         filesystem: root
         mode: 384
         path: /root/myfile
-  osImageURL: quay.io/openshift/rhcos@sha256:...
 ```

-(Notice how it's the usual Ignition config object *inplace*, not as a JSON
+Notice how it's the usual Ignition config object *inplace*, not as a JSON
-string -- also note the `config` and `osImageURL` casing follow the
-`json:` markers in the definition above, of course this follows for the
+string -- also note the casing follows the `json:` markers in the definition above, of course this follows for the
-Ignition config keys as well).
+Ignition config keys as well.

 ### How to create generated MachineConfig